 Montessori also promotes early exposure to the study of the world, again within the perspective of self to world.
 From the toddler to elementary years, the child regularly relates self and family with earth history, with other cultural lives and histories and with all periods/time within history.
 Science is a normal part of the day, with attention drawn to naturally occurring experiments (such as cooking, mixing, nature studies, etc.).
 The scope of science includes botany, zoology, geology, astronomy, chemistry and physics.

 Practical life learning is a cornerstone of Montessori education, and all learning is attached to some functional use in the normal day.
 The young child duplicates adult tasks (dusting, cleaning, washing dishes, etc., with items to their physical scale), which teaches motor skills and respect for materials simultaneously.
 Older students plan and buy snacks, working with budgets/money rather than just managing money math, and recognize relationships (for example, economics and government) that affect this snack purchasing.

 Hilltop Montessori additionally has strong commitments to foreign language and the fine arts.
 Spanish is taught daily, even at the toddler age.
 Music expands beyond appreciation to performance and music theory, and art encompasses media exploration with geometrical concepts of perspective, etc. Technology is also woven purposefully through the curriculum so our children are better prepared for the 21st century.

 The following pages illustrate the global content presented within Hilltop Montessori.
-While each age (toddler, preschool/kindergarten, lower elementary, upper elementary and middle school) is exposed to the same curricular elements, teachers offer individualized education so that each child is challenged to the best of his/her ability.
+While each age is exposed to the same curricular elements, teachers offer individualized education so that each child is challenged to the best of his/her ability.